 The result is a bowl of deliciously fresh food that you’ll want to eat time and time again.

-Here’s how you can make it too…Print
+Here’s how you can enjoy this vegetarian burrito bowl too…Print

-A healthier take on a classic burrito bowl that cuts down on the calories and ups those all important nutrients.
+A healthier take on a classic vegetarian burrito bowl that cuts down on the calories and ups those all important nutrients.

 For the burrito bowl: